View on GitHub

 "config.ini" = { command = "systemctl reload myapp", interval = "5s" }

-# Monitor only during business hours
+# Monitors only during business hours

 "report.txt" = { command = "python generate_report.py", time_period = "business_hours" }